citp/privacy-policy-historical/s/sa/sat/satmetrix.com.md

 **1.** COLLECTION AND USE OF BUSINESS CONTACT DATA

 The individuals who represent Satmetrix's Clients or potential Clients ("Business Contacts") may voluntarily provide their contact information and related data (collectively "Business Contact Data") to Satmetrix by various means, including telephone, email, postal mail, the "contact us" or "download" page on the Satmetrix site, or other means.The Business Contact Data submitted to Satmetrix is used to communicate with and provide services for Clients and potential Clients.
-Satmetrix corrects or updates Business Contact Data when a request by the applicable Business Contact is requested.
+Satmetrix will change, update or delete Business Contact Data when a request by the applicable Business Contact is requested.
 To send a request please fill out the [privacy form](https://web.archive.org/company/privacyform.htm) or mail to Satmetrix Systems, Inc.; 950 Tower Lane, Suite 500, Foster City, CA 94404 USA.
 We will respond to your request for access within 30 days.

 When a Business Contact accesses reports through Satmetrix's servers, or otherwise uses the Satmetrix site, our servers may place persistent cookies on the Business Contact's computer in order to keep track of the Business Contact's personalized settings.